beltranrengifo/mews-commands/README.md

   - `source ~/[my-path]/[my-folder]/mews-commands/mews.sh`
 - Reload the terminal session or open another one
 - Type `mews hi`, a greeting should appear in the terminal prompt
 - If so, all set!
-Please contribute with useful commands and shortcuts!
+Please contribute with useful commands and shortcuts for Mews developers!